domeide/doclipser/README.md

 ###### 6. You will then be asked if you would like to restart Eclipse.
 Click Restart Now.

 ## Configuration

+In order to run docker commands doclipser need to be configured to connect to a running docker engine.

 #### On Linux
 Make sure you can run docker without sudo (i.e. [user belongs to docker group](https://docs.docker.com/installation/ubuntulinux/#create-a-docker-group))